sygemdev/Majora-s-Mask-3D-Remastered-OST/README.md

 * Discord - [jambolicious](https://discord.gg/msKdhcP)
 * YouTube - [StarBender](https://www.youtube.com/channel/UCTa6CCwKiLuQVPoBy1q1z5Q)

 If you have any questions or concerns, I will gladly help out anyone in the MM3D REMASTER OST section on my Discord server linked above.
-If by chance I see a comment saying "Sounds awful i hate it," for example, I will happily ignore it; however, if you have genuine feedback, I will absolutely pay attention.
+If you have genuine feedback, I will absolutely pay attention and try to make changes.
+However, keep in mind, it is impossible for me to please everyone, and I don't think this can ever match the original soundtrack.

 ## Download